r00t254/Password-Locker/README.md

 You can run the application using python3 password.py

 # Behaviour Driven Development

 Behaviour    	Input	      Output

-Open the application on the terminal	Run the command $ ./interface.py	Hello Welcome to your Accounts Password Store...
+Open the application on the terminal 	Run the command $ ./interface.pyHello Welcome to your Accounts Password Store...
 * CA ---   Create New Account * LI --- Have An Account
-Select CA	input username and password	Hello username, Your account has been created succesfully!
-Your password is: password Select LI	Enter your password and username you signed up with	Abbreviations menu to help you navigate through the application Store a new credential in the application	Enter CC	Enter Account, username, password choose tp to enter your password or gp for the application to generate a password for you
+Select CA	* input username and password  _	Hello username, Your account has been created succesfully!
+Your password is: password
+Select LI	Enter your password and username you signed up with	Abbreviations menu to help you navigate through the application Store a new credential in the application	Enter CC	Enter Account, username, password choose tp to enter your password or gp for the application to generate a password for you